 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 Gibson has been written as Gibson, Gibsone, Gibsons, Gipson, Gibsoun, Gipsone, Gibbson, Gibbsone, Gippson and many more.

-First found in Galloway, where they held a family seat from very early times.
+First found in Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), where they held a family seat from very early times.
 Descended from a chieftain, Gilbert, probably Gilbert, Lord of Galloway, the Gibsons settled first at Lennox in Scotland, and in those early times was a formidable force to be encountered.
 The first official mention was when John Gibson surrendered the Castle of Rothesay in 1335.
 A few years later, Thomas Gibbeson was charged with breaking parole in 1358; and John Gybbessone was listed as a servitor of William Douglas when he was held hostage by Henry Vi in 1425.

 This web page shows only a small excerpt of our Gibson research.
 Another 305 words(22 lines of text) covering the years 1603, 1600, 1615, 1690, 1637, 1717, 1696, 1698, 1702 and are included under the topic Early Gibson History in all our PDF Extended History products.

 Another 127 words(9 lines of text) are included under the topic Early Gibson Notables in all our PDF Extended History products.